Ashley-Alexander House

-Description and history
+Description

-The Ashley-Alexander House outside Little Rock is a 1 1/2-story clapboarded log structure, built out of hand-hewn cypress logs and topped by a gable roof, set near the east side of the road.
-A porch projects from the center of the five-bay facade, with a two-window dormer above, and flanking shed-roof dormers flanking it on the main roof.
+The Ashley-Alexander House located just outside Little Rock in Lonoke County is a 1 1/2-story clapboarded log structure, built out of hand-hewn cypress logs and topped by a gable roof, set near the east side of the road.
+A porch projects from the center of the five-bay facade, with a two-window dormer above, and flanking shed-roof dormers flanking it on the main roof in a Colonial Revival-style.
+The house is 5,400 square feet with 5 bedrooms and 4 bathrooms and has a history of paranormal activity reports.